Reichstag fire: Dimitrov's testimony

 Dimitrov: I would like to ask the Minister of the Interior what steps he took to make sure that Van der Lubbe's route to Hennigsdorf, his stay and his meetings with other people there were investigated by the police to assist them in tracking down Van der Lubbe's accomplices?

 Göring: As I am not an official myself, but a responsible Minister it was not important that I should trouble myself with such petty, minor matters.
 It was my task to expose the Party, and the mentality, which was responsible for the crime.

 Dimitrov: Is the Reichsminister aware of the fact that those that possess this alleged criminal mentality today control the destiny of a sixth part of the world – the Soviet Union?

 Göring: I don't care what happens in Russia!
 I know that the Russians pay with bills, and I should prefer to know that their bills are paid!
-I care about the Communist Party here in Germany and about Communist crooks who come here to set the Reichstag on fire!
+I care about the Communist Party here in Germany and about Communist crooks who come here to set the on fire!

 Dimitrov: This criminal mentality rules the Soviet Union, the greatest and best country in the world.
 Is Herr Prime Minister aware of that?

 Göring: I shall tell you what the German people already know.
 They know that you are behaving in a disgraceful manner!
-They know that you are a Communist crook who came to Germany to set the Reichstag on fire!
+They know that you are a Communist crook who came to Germany to set the on fire!
 In my eyes you are nothing, but a scoundrel, a crook who belongs on the gallows!